 Mongabay’s education initiative aims to provide high quality, engaging, and inspirational nature & conservation media for kids (ages 6-14) around the world.

 Our mission is to inspire all kids (and their adults) to explore, celebrate, and conserve plants, animals, and ecosystems, wherever nature happens.

 Use the Mongabay Kids website to:

-- explore animals, plants, and ecosystems that you never imagined existed
+- explore animals, plants, fungi and ecosystems that you never imagined existed

 - celebrate your favorite animals and plants with art and science projects

 - learn how to conserve the animals and plants you love, in your local area and in far-off places

 - meet adults and kids from around the world who are caring for our environment

 Megan is an ecologist, illustrator, and environmental educator with a passion for conservation.
 Megan has a PhD in Ecology, Evolution, & Behavior from the University of Minnesota for research on giraffe ecology in Tanzania.
 She lives in Australia, where she enjoys massive trees, noisy birds, hiking, gardening, and learning new things.